 How it works

-Dihydralazine works by relaxing blood vessel which lower blood pressure and allows more blood and oxygen to reach the heart and other organs.
+Dihydralazine works by relaxing blood vessel which lowers blood pressure and allows more blood and oxygen to reach the heart and other organs.

 Common side effects

 Headache, Nausea, Vomiting, Palpitations, Increased heart rate, Angina pectoris, Diarrhoea

 - ₹55Ordain Health Care Global Pvt Ltd1 variant(s)

 - Stop taking dihydralazine if you develop serious or life-threatening allergic reaction.